cookjon/SQL_Doordash_Queries/README.md

 # SQL_Doordash_Queries
-Using basic to advanced SQL queries, I explored Doordash orders across January and February 2015.
+Using basic to advanced SQL queries, I explored Doordash orders across January and February 2015 via this dataset: https://www.kaggle.com/datasets/dharun4772/doordash-eta-prediction/data

-I downloaded the dataset from: https://www.kaggle.com/datasets/dharun4772/doordash-eta-prediction/data

-I used PostgreSQL to perform my analysis.

-My set of queries is organized by the angle of analysis in the following order:
+My analysis was performed with PostgreSQL.
+My set of queries is organized by the subject of analysis and is organized in the following order:
- - Cleaning Commands
+ - Data Cleaning
  - Store
  - Food
  - Time